ferrous-systems/rust-training/training-slides/src/macros.md

 Note:

 This is a simplified example - the real output is slightly more complicated, and is in fact handled by a *compiler built-in* so you can't even see the macro source for yourself.

+## Downsides of Declarative Macros

+* Can be difficult to debug
+* Can be confusing to read and understand

+## When Should You Use Declarative Macros?

+* When there are no other good alternatives

 ## Procedural macros